 Extreme working conditions

-Extreme operating conditions are those conditions where the vehicle is frequently required to operate in at least one of the following modes:
+Extreme operating conditions are defined as those conditions where the vehicle is frequently required to operate in at least one of the following modes:

-- Frequent trips over short distances (less than 10 km).
+- Frequent short distance travel (less than 10 km).

-- Idling for extended periods and/or driving at low speeds in traffic jams.
+- Idling for long periods of time and/or driving at low speeds in traffic jams.

 - Driving on dirt roads.